Please refer to this check list carefully when revising:

 [ ] Avoid confusing being general in the opening for being vague; in fact, about both general and vague.
 For example, “Teaching grammar has become a serious debate in the U.S.” This says nothing.

-[ ] Use subheads (flush left, bold, caps; Level 2) after the opening to guide your reader through the major sections that must include: an analysis of media coverage of your topic, an overview of research (a mini-lit review) on your topic, and a final analysis of how those compare.
+[ ] Use subheads (flush left, bold, caps; Level 2) after the opening to guide your reader through the major sections that must include: an overview of research (a mini-lit review) on your topic, an analysis of media coverage of your topic, and a final analysis of how those compare.

 [ ] Your ending should create cohesion for your discussion, possibly by returning to your opening narrative.
 A call to action or framing for your reader how to move forward in terms of your topic are effective.